gleclaire/findbugs-maven-plugin/README.md

 Maven Mojo Plug-In to generate reports based on the FindBugs Analyzer

-The documentation for the **FindBugs Maven Plugin** is here: http://mojo.codehaus.org/findbugs-maven-plugin/
+The documentation and issue tracking for the **FindBugs Maven Plugin** is through: http://mojo.codehaus.org/findbugs-maven-plugin/

 Run all test